Kenny Morris (drummer): Solo recording, visual arts, writing (1980–2026)

 After leaving the Banshees, Morris worked as a drummer with Helen Terry and other musicians for live stage sets.
-He recorded and produced a 12" inch vinyl featuring two spoken words, performed by Dorothée Lalanne; "La Main Morte" and "Le Testament d'Auguste Rodin".
-"La Main Morte" was a film soundtrack co-composed with Maybury and Jean-Pierre Baudry (from French band Marc Seberg).
-"La Main Morte" was released on Genesis P-Orridge's Temple Records.
+He also composed and produced "La Main Morte", which was released as a 12-inch solo single on Genesis P-Orridge's Temple Records in 1987.
+"La Main Morte" was a film soundtrack collaboration with Maybury, and featured spoken word vocals by Dorothée Lalanne and keyboards by Jean-Pierre Baudry.
+Morris also directed five short films.